Qbizinc/qbiz-wiki/training/Certifications/AstroAirFlowDagAuth.md

 ### Task Priority

-If there is a task that is critical in your pipeline and you want to run it first before the other tasks you can use the paramater priority_weight.
+If there is a task that is critical in your pipeline and you want to run it first before the other tasks you can use the parameter priority_weight.

 When tasks are assigned to a pool, they will be scheduled as normal until all of the pool's slots are filled.
 As slots open up, the remaining queued tasks will start running.
 You can control which tasks within the pool are run first by assigning priority weights which define priorities for the executor queue.
 These are assigned at the pool level with the priority_weights parameter.
 The values can be any arbitrary integer (default is 1), and higher values get higher priority.